Penion ormesi

 Penion ormesi is a species of very large predatory sea snail or whelk, a marine gastropod mollusc in the family Austrosiphonidae.

 Description

 Penion ormesi is a large to very large species of siphon whelk.
 P. ormesi is benthic, and typically inhabits soft-sediments on the continental shelf.

 Recent genetic and geometric morphometric research using shell shape and size has demonstrated that a formerly recognised species Penion cuvierianus jeakingsi is closely related to Penion ormesi, and the taxon has been synonymised.
 However, further genetic and morphological variation observed among these snails suggests that there may be further diversity within this lineage.

+(Original description) The holotype (Fig. 15) measures 201 mm in height and 75 mm in diameter.
+The paratypes measure 163 mm in height and 65 mm in diameter, and 133 mm in height and 54 mm in diameter, respectively.

+The shell is very large and relatively thin, with a short siphonal canal that is slightly curved and widely open, and a tall, well-developed spire.
+In the holotype, the combined length of the aperture and siphonal canal is approximately 0.971 times the height of the spire.
+The shell comprises eleven whorls in total.